a16z/ai/README.md

 # AI-landscape

+## Production URL
+The latest non-dev version of this app is running at [Live AI Playground](http://cryptic-alpha.herokuapp.com)

+## Releasing to Production
+The app is now connected to the A16Z ai github repository and doing automatic deployment when a new version is pushed to the *production* branch.

+## Running Locally

 To get started, make sure you have all appropriate node.js modules installed.

-## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) and the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.